What is Juneteenth? Learn the history behind the federal holiday's origin and name

 Where did Juneteenth get its name?

-Despite its passage, the law could not be enforced in Confederate territories before the end of the Civil War in April 1965, the National Museum of African American History and Culture in Washington, D.C., writes, noting that slavery still would not be abolished nationwide until the 13th Amendment was ratified in December of that year.
+Despite the proclamation that "all persons held as slaves within any State or designated part of a State, the people whereof shall then be in rebellion against the United States, shall be then, thenceforward, and forever free," it could not be implemented in areas under Confederate control before the end of the Civil War in April 1865, the National Museum of African American History and Culture in Washington, D.C., writes, noting that slavery still would not be abolished nationwide until the 13th Amendment was ratified in December of that year.

-Because news of the Emancipation Proclamation reached enslaved people in different parts of the U.S. at different times, states in the past have observed Juneteenth on various dates.
+Because news of the Emancipation Proclamation reached enslaved people in different parts of the U.S. at different times, states in the past have observed it on various dates.
 In Florida, advocates in 2021 encouraged the state to recognize Emancipation Day on May 20, when enslaved people there were notified of the order.
-In Washington, D.C., Emancipation Day has historically been recognized city-wide on April 16, the day in 1862 when President Lincoln signed the law in the nation's capitol to abolish slavery.
+In Washington, D.C., Emancipation Day has historically been recognized city-wide on April 16, the day in 1862 when President Lincoln signed a law to abolish slavery in the nation's capitol.

 Why is Juneteenth important?